canfielder/blog_hugo_academic/content/post/2019-04-29-data-viz-travel/index.markdown

                                 by_df = "FIPS")
 ```

 ## Leaflet Visual
 Just like with the ggplot visuals, I need to define some general visual settings.

 ```r
 col_pal_leaflet <- colorNumeric(palette = "viridis",
                     domain = spdf_county_visited$visited)
 ```

 With everything all set, I can now generate the leaflet interactive visual.
-The settings for the Academic Hugo theme do not allow **htmlwidgets** to display as is.
-Therefore, I need to perform a small workaround,where I export the **leaflet** **widget** and then re-import it as an html object in an iframe.

 ```r
 lf <- leaflet(options = leafletOptions(minZoom = 3)) %>%